cloudmesh/classes/docs/source/assignments.rst

          This requires to write a paper that is from one to two pages in length.
 Please use the 2 column ACM proceedings Format.

+	 This assignment may be conducted as a group with at most two students.
+It will be up to you to find another student, or you can just do the paper yourself.
+There is no need to keep this team during the semester or the project assignment you can build new teams throughout the semester for different homework.
+Make sure your team contributes equally.

+	 Chose one of the alternatives:

 	 Alternative A:

 	 Using what we call Big Data (such as video) and Little Data